Family trusts that own land suffer additional stamp duty and land tax. This is because states believe all Family Trusts have foreigners.

 Does the removal of foreigners cause a resettlement?

-When it comes to changing beneficiaries in a trust there is a risk of a resettlement.
-However, Legal Consolidated’s Deed of Variation to Exclude Foreigners is not seeking to remove beneficiaries.
-It seeks to stop the Trustee and the Family Trust from ever being able to distribute to a beneficiary.
+When changing beneficiaries in a trust, there is a risk of resettlement.
+However, Legal Consolidated’s Deed of Variation to Exclude Foreigners does not seek to remove beneficiaries.
+It seeks to stop the Trustee and the Family Trust from being able to distribute to a beneficiary.
 This is now and forever into the future.

-For Family Trusts with no assets, any resettlement typically has no taxation impact.
-This is because stamp duty on nothing is nothing, and capital gains on nothing are also nothing.
+Any resettlement typically has no taxation impact for Family Trusts with no assets.
+This is because stamp duty on nothing and capital gains on nothing are also nothing.

 2. My Family Trust has assets in it

-If you already have assets in your Family Trust then it is even more important that you present the state tax regulator with the unsigned copy of the Deed to Remove Foreigners.
+If you already have assets in your Family Trust, presenting the state tax regulator with the unsigned copy of the Deed to Remove Foreigners is even more important.
 This is for their approval.
-However, even then they may approve the Deed to exclude foreigners but not address their mind to the question of resettlement.
-Years later the same regulator may argue that the Deed of variation triggered a resettlement.
-Consider going back to the regulator a second time seeking a second ruling that there has been no resettlement.
+However, even then, they may approve the Deed to exclude foreigners but not address their mind to the question of resettlement.
+Years later, the same regulator may argue that the Deed of variation triggered a resettlement.
+Consider returning to the regulator again, seeking a second ruling that there has been no resettlement.

 Capital Gains Tax is a federal tax.
-It is not controlled by states.
-Therefore, consider applying for a private ruling from the Australian Tax Office to confirm that there is no resettlement for any Commonwealth taxes.
+States do not control it.
+Therefore, consider applying for a private ruling from the Australian Tax Office to confirm there is no resettlement for any Commonwealth taxes.
 Your accountant should do this for you.
 Your accountant is your friend.
 Regulators like state and federal tax revenue officers are not your friends.

 Does ‘holding’ land include ‘buying’?

-From the legislation, it appears that it does not matter how the trust gets, controls or owns the real estate.
-It includes purchases, transfers, agreements for sale, declarations of trust, surrender, options, (probably) put options, call options, put and call options and options to purchase.
+The legislation indicates that it does not matter how the trust acquires, controls, or owns the real estate.
+This includes purchases, transfers, agreements for sale, declarations of trust, surrender, options, (probably) put options, call options, put and call options, and options to purchase.

 However, such states may offer refunds/exemptions on new home developments by Australian developer companies that are foreign persons